Queen Silvia in her ruby tiara

 The tiara in question is a towering powerhouse of gemstones, filled with glittering diamonds and scatted with sparkling rubies.
 This bit will sound very familiar - it was a royal wedding present.
 The royal wedding in question was that of Princess Margaret of Connaught, elder daughter of Queen Victoria's third son, Arthur, Duke of Connaught.
 She became the bride of Gustaf Adolf, Crown Prince of Sweden in 1905 just months after the couple fell in love when Margaret and her sister, Patricia, were taken on a tour of Europe as potential royal brides for kings in waiting.
 Margaret's uncle, Edward VII, and his wife, Queen Alexandra, gave their niece this tiara as her wedding present.

 Margaret's story had a far from happy ending.
 While expecting her sixth baby, she died of an infection leaving her husband and children heartbroken.
 Her jewels were shared among her family with her son, Prince Sigvard, inheriting the ruby tiara.
 He lost his royal title when he married a commoner and would later sell the diadem to his dad before getting into a row when he claimed it was merely a loan and papa, now King of Sweden, disagreed.
-When Gustaf Adolf died in 1973 he left the rubies to Sigvard's on, Michael, who ended up selling them back to King Carl XVI Gustaf.
+When that king, Gustaf Adolf, died in 1973 he left the rubies to Sigvard's son, Michael, who ended up selling them back to King Carl XVI Gustaf.
 Not quite as romantic as their beginnings.

 The tiara is rather grand and also quite light looking.
 The scrolling is quite spaced out leaving big gaps between the gems and for this reason it can look a little bit thin sometimes.
 But what it misses out on in substance it makes up for in height - this set of rubies reaches for the sky and makes it.
 Overall. it's very regal.